Dr. Sara I. Gamez, Associate Director

 Kimberly Gilmore, Program Director

-Kimberly Gilmore is the Program Director for Adolescent Supportive Housing at Robins’ Nest Inc. Kimberly has been employed at Robins’ Nest for 13 years, and has been working with youth aging-out, homeless and/or at-risk of homelessness since 2008.
-As Program Director, Kimberly is responsible for the overall management and administration of Adolescent housing programs at Robins’ Nest.
-This is including but not limited to oversight of personnel, resources and program components necessary for effective services.
+Kimberly Gilmore is the Program Director for Adolescent Supportive Housing & Mentoring Programs at Acenda Integrated Health.
+Kimberly has been employed at Robins’ Nest (now merged with Acenda Integrated Health) for 13 years, and has been working with youth aging-out, homeless and/or at-risk of homelessness since 2008.
+As Program Director, Kimberly is responsible for the overall management and administration of Adolescent housing programs.
+This is including - but not limited to - oversight of personnel, resources and program components necessary for effective services.
 Kimberly also serves on various state and local committees to assist in ending homelessness.
 Kimberly is an active member in the Southern New Jersey Continuum of Care (SNJCoC) and currently serves on the SNJCoC Executive Board.

 Diehdre Gregory, Manager